tinhbuon1102/carome/wp-content/plugins/woocommerce-multilingual/readme.txt

 * Fatal error while custom call not active currency switcher template
 * Duplicating from WooCommerce resulted in losing language data for the original product
 * PHP errors were shown on the admin dashboard when no orders existed and displaying errors was on
-* Fixed issue with problem in downloadable products in secondary language with different domain per language is enabled
 * A fatal error (undefiend get_current_screen) was occurring in some conditions on the WP admin side
 * Cart widget shows wrong product names
 * Fixed a small but that defualt currency template didn't load correctly in new installation
 * Added compatibility for grouped products
-* Fixed an issue in lost password endpoint when edit it
+* Fixed an issue in lost password endpoint when editing it
 * The cart total in a secondary currencies could have been added a previously removed shipping tax
 * Post translation won't save when Product Bundles plugin is active
 * Fixed comp issue with dynamic price with translated variations don't work in secondary language